jackyang1983/myfirstoproject/README.md

-# myfirstproject
+# myfirstproject to try pytest framework and also github

-first try on github
+hope I can enjoy this journey !